Doctor/Physician Loans

 Student Loan Debt Treatment

 The student loan accommodation is central to how physician loans work.
-Under standard conventional underwriting, lenders calculate DTI using 0.5% to 1% of the total student loan balance as the assumed monthly payment — regardless of the actual payment amount.
+Per Fannie Mae’s Selling Guide (B3-6-05), lenders must use the greater of 1% of the outstanding student loan balance or the actual documented payment when calculating DTI.
+Freddie Mac’s guidelines (Section 5306.1) use 0.5% of the outstanding balance., regardless of the actual payment amount.
 For a physician with $250,000 in student loans, that produces a phantom monthly obligation of $1,250 to $2,500.

 Physician loan programs instead allow the actual IBR, PAYE, or REPAYE payment amount for DTI purposes.
 If a borrower in residency is paying $0/month under an income-driven plan, some lenders will use $0 for DTI.
 Others may use a nominal amount such as 0.25% of the balance or the actual IDR payment, whichever is greater.
 Borrowers participating in Public Service Loan Forgiveness (PSLF) programs also benefit, as the lower IDR payment is what counts.